Power News We love to talk!

 Sources say close to 200 people have resigned due to non-payment of wages.
 Responding through email to Business Standard, Lanco said, “Not true.
 Amarkantak employees are paid their wages on time.”

 Amarkantak’s phase-1 of 600 Mw is operational but the second phase of 1,320 Mw is facing operational and financial issues, being unable to find buyers for power supply.
 The company, in an e-mailed reply, said a fuel supply agreement for phase-2 was available, for linkage coal from South Eastern Coalfields.
 “We are in the process of obtaining power purchase agreements,” it said.

 Recently, several companies, which are suppliers of varied equipment and services to Lanco, alleged it had encashed their bank guarantees (BGs), “trying to take out whatever money it can get before insolvency is declared”, said one.

 Denying any relation with insolvency, Lanco said it recently encashed sub-suppliers’ BGs worth Rs 15.82 crore.

 “At present, there are BGs worth approximately Rs 470 crore submitted by sub-suppliers to Lanco and valid as on date, in respect of various EPC (engineering procurement and construction) projects.
 BGs’ review and encashment follow a continuous and due process of review, based on sub-suppliers and project.
 The recently encashed sub-suppliers' BGs are either advances already given to these sub-suppliers or are outstanding for a period as high as 18 months,” said the Lanco spokesperson.

-- Coal India to double output in Chhattisgarh Read more
+- First geothermal power plant to come up in Chhattisgarh Read more